Mounirbendaia/word-analyzer/README.md

 This program determine number of consonants and vowels for any input value. <br>
 i inisialise the values cons: 0, vowel: 0, charc: 0,<br>
 TextInput From the user <br>
-component analyzeWord  <br>
+Split the String input from the user and stor it in an array called inp component analyzeWord  <br>
 calculate the character lenght <br>
 For i< character lenght {<br>